 Note: The neutral (white) wire from the supply moved to the bulb without branching to any switch.

-Three-way light switch diagram when light fixture is at the middle
+Three-way wiring diagram, light fixture at the middle

-From the wiring diagram, the supply enters the fixture or junction box and connects to the right switch common terminal.
+From the wiring diagram, the supply enters the junction box and connects to the common terminal of the right switch.

 Two Romex cables with four wires and an earth cable joined at the junction box to connect the traveler terminal of the two switches and the bulb.

-- The toggle switch of a single-pole has ON and OFF while a 3-way switch doesn’t have.
+- The toggle switch of a single-pole has ON and OFF while the 3-ways doesn’t have.

-- A single-pole switch controls a ceiling light from one location while a three-way switch controls it from two different locations.
+- A single-pole switch controls a ceiling light from one location while the three-way control light from two different locations.

 - A single pole is good for small rooms with few light sources, while a multi-way switch is for large rooms and stairwells.